Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_variables.md

     ```

 ### The Global Keyword
-Normally, when you create a variable inside a function, that variable is local, and can only be used inside that function.To create a global variable inside a function, you can use the `global` keyword.
+In JacLang, a variable created inside a function is local by default, but can be made global using the `global` keyword.

 **Code Example**
 === "Jac"